Balega Silver No Show Review

 Our Analysis and Test Results

-If you're a fan of comfort and performance at a great price, the Balega Silver No Show is right up your alley.
-This 100% synthetic sock is soft, supple, and goes at a decent price.
+If you're a fan of comfort and performance, the Balega Silver No Show is right up your alley.
+This 100% synthetic sock is soft and supple.
 It wicks well to keep feet dry but unfortunately holds moisture in the fabric.
 Some love this sock so much, that they don't only use it for running, but everything else they might encounter day to day.

 The Belaga Silver running sock is a simple joy to slip on.
 Constructed from super soft 100% synthetic materials (75% Drynamix polyester, 23% Nylon, 2% Elastane), this is one of our favorites to slip on for a run or to wear after a long adventure on the road or trail.